 Though I would like to wait until I get an answer before I suggest things.
 We will press anyway and kind of go back and forth and I will try not to have you do something you don't need too.

-Did you ever get a chance to perform a visual inspection of the following.
+Please turn ignition off.
+Perform a visual inspection of the following.
 Check vacuum hoses for splits, kinks and proper routing.
 Check for leaks at throttle body, intake manifold, EGR valve and PCV system.
 Check PCM grounds for proper connection.
 Check injector harness connectors for proper installation.
-That was one of the things to check for that code?
-Look really good!

-Next, I would really like to know what the fuel pressure is.
-Did you ever get a chance to do that?
+I would really like to know what the fuel pressure is.
 You do this by: Turn ignition off.
 Install fuel pressure gauge.
 Start engine and allow it to idle.
 Fuel pressure should be 42-55 psi

 Turn ignition off.
 Remove spark plug boot assemblies from affected coil at IC housing.
 Connect a DVOM between the secondary ignition coil terminals (spark plug connectors 1-4 or 2-3) at ignition coil housing.
 Resistance should be 4000-8000 ohms.
 What is it?